This article is written by medical professional Dr. Alice Byram, whom you can read more about at the end of the article.

 How do I know if I have a heavy period?

-If you use a Ruby Cup, you will get a good idea of how heavy your periods are.
+If you use a menstrual cup, you will get a good idea of how heavy your periods are.

 Our menstrual cup comes with measurement lines in the inside of the cup.
 You’ll be able to easily spot fluctuations in the heaviness of your flow.
 If you feel anemic and want to know how much period blood you are losing each month, get clarity and start tracking it with our cup.